-The fourth most common specimen was enucleated eyes (Table 4).
+The fourth most common specimen were enucleated eyes (Table 4).
 Mean age was 52,5 year-old and male was the most frequent gender (n=11; 84,6%).
 Melanoma was the most frequent morphological diagnosis.

 TABLE 4 - FREQUENCY OF SPECIMENS FROM ENUCLEATION